 Early-Installment Weirdness.
 Compared to its sequels, Specter has a very different style of storytelling, writing, voice acting, and editing.
 This is because it was originally intended to be a one-off story that was self-contained, and it was only after it became a hit with fans that the sequel was planned and written.

 Despite its popularity, this film is often also referred to as an Old Shame by its producer, who has since stated that any scenes in the second sequel that take place during the events of this film will be handled carefully and would be equal in writing quality to the second and third films.

-Garr's comes in the prologue, when he brazenly (or is it casually, I'm not sure?) threatens the starship chasing him and firing at him.
+Garr's comes in the prologue when he threatens the starship pursuing him.

 Reyf's comes when he's shown to be in shock after he sees Garr on the viewscreen.

 Even Evil Has Standards: Braiyon Garr specifically makes sure that everyone gets off the Alcawell Station "alive and well."
-The only time anyone is hurt is by accident.
-Except for the occupants of the shuttle he rams.
+The only time anyone's hurt is by accident. except for the occupants of the shuttle he rams.